 Fair Value of Long-Term Debt-Currently, the Company believes that there is no active market in the Company's debt securities, which have all been sold through private placements.
 If there were an active market for the Company's debt securities, the fair value of the Company's long-term debt would be estimated based on the quoted market prices for the same or similar issues, or on the current rates offered to the Company for debt of the same remaining maturities.
-The fair value of the Company's long-term debt is estimated using Level 2 inputs (valuations based on quoted prices in markets that are not active or for which all significant inputs are observable, either directly and indirectly.)
+The fair value of the Company's long-term debt is estimated using Level 2 inputs (valuations based on quoted prices available in active markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in inactive markets, inputs other than quoted prices that are directly observable, and inputs derived principally from market data.)
 In estimating the fair value of the Company's long-term debt, the assumed market yield reflects the Moody's Baa Utility Bond Average Yield.
 Costs, including prepayment costs, associated with the early settlement of long-term debt are not taken into consideration in determining fair value.